attestate/kiwistand/contributing.md

 1. Create two directories in the root of of the repository with `mkdir anon cache`
 2. Create a .env file from our template `.env-copy` with `cp .env-copy .env`
+3. Make sure your `DATA_DIR` in the `.env` file is `DATA_DIR=anon`
-3. Set your `OPTIMISM_RPC_HTTP_HOST` in the `.env` files
+4. Set your `OPTIMISM_RPC_HTTP_HOST` in the `.env` files
-4. Install the dependencies for the API with `npm i` and for the UI `cd src/web && npm i`
+5. Install the dependencies for the API with `npm i` and for the UI `cd src/web && npm i`
-5. Sync with the network using `npm run sync` and when you see it is looping over the same block/address it means we are probably done getting up to date with the network's state.
+6. Sync with the network using `npm run sync` and when you see it is looping over the same block/address it means we are probably done getting up to date with the network's state.
-6. Next run the node in reconciliation mode to catch up with the latest state using `npm run reconcile`.
+7. Next run the node in reconciliation mode to catch up with the latest state using `npm run reconcile`.
 This will take a while and the frontend will not work in this mode!
 There is a log line which gets incremented each time a new message is successfully stored ("Number of messages added: X").
 Watch out for this line and cross check with the chart at "Cumulative Total Messages" https://news.kiwistand.com/basics to understand when you're done reconciling.
-7. Once you've reached roughly the messages, you can now start the server using `npm run dev:anon`
+8. Once you've reached roughly the messages, you can now start the server using `npm run dev:anon`

 ```bash
 # This is a script to automate the 'Getting started' guide.
 You WON'T be able to just